PowerHouse on broadway

 Unit 5: The Susette

 Susette La Flesche Tibbles, also known as "Bright Eyes," was a prominent Native American activist, writer, and lecturer.
 A member of the Omaha tribe, she fought tirelessly for Native American rights, playing a key role in the landmark Standing Bear trial, which affirmed the legal recognition of Native Americans as persons under U.S. law.
+This room features earthy blush, red, and terra cotta tones.
+There is a view of the community amphitheater and boasts lovely touches of art.

 Unit 6: The Everett

 Everett L. Goldsmith, an architect renowned for his Art Deco designs, crafted the Western Public Service Building in Scottsbluff, Nebraska, in 1931.
 This landmark, now listed on the National Register of Historic Places, features elegant terra cotta facades and reflects both Goldsmith's architectural vision and the historical significance of the energy sector in the Midwest.
+This room has a beautiful marble tile wall and accents of brick.
+The unit is ADA certified and offers a pleasant stay.
+While the other rooms are all ADA friendly, this room in particular has the most space to maneuver, a Braille room sign, and is thoroughly designed for all guests to enjoy.